grahamking/calum.nvim/README.md

 ## Use: Code reviews

-Highlight a code snippet or the whole file, press `<Leader>r`.
+Highlight a code snippet or nothing to review the whole file, press `<Leader>l`, select Review.
 Instant code review!

 ## Use: Fill-in-the-middle, aka completion

-With nothing selected, press `<Leader>o`.
+With nothing selected, press `<Leader>l` select Fill.
 The AI will figure out what should go on that line based on what comes before and after, and fill it in.
 Here's an example:

 This code
 ```